vit100/xs2a/doc/SPI_Developer_Guide.md

         - "Nok redirect URI": if this URI is contained, the TPP is asking to redirect the transaction flow to this address instead of the TPP-Redirect-URI in case of a negative result of the redirect ScaMethod.
 This might be ignored by the ASPSP

-2. **AspspConsentData**: This is used as a container of some binary data to be used on SPI level.
+* Create **AspspConsentData**: This is used as a container of some binary data to be used on SPI level.
 Spi developers may save here necessary information, that will be stored and encrypted in consent.
 This shall not use without consentId!
                          Encrypted data that may be stored in the consent management system in the consent linked to a request.They may be null if consent does not contain such data, or request is not done from a workflow with a consent.

-When a payment is initiated the response code is generated with following data:
+* When a payment is initiated, a response code (Statuscode: 201) is generated with following data:

   | Data                        |           Type                  |      Condition  | Description       |